cornerstonejs/dicomParser/README.md

 _Has unit tests_

 I generally feel that units tests are _mostly_ a waste of time for front end development, but a DICOM parser is perhaps one of the best examples of when you should write unit tests.
-I did use TDD on this project and had unit tests covering ~ 80% of the code paths passing before I even tried to load my first DICOM byte array.
+I did use [TDD](http://en.wikipedia.org/wiki/Test-driven_development) on this project and had unit tests covering ~ 80% of the code paths passing before I even tried to load my first real DICOM file.
 Before I wrote this library, I did a quick prototype without unit tests that actually took me much less time (writing tests takes time....).
 So in the end I don't think it saved me much time getting to a first release, but I am hoping it will pay for itself in the long run (especially if this library receives wide adoption).